leonw774/lreng/README.md

 ## Built-in functions

-- Input function `input()` gets a byte from the `stdin` as a number.
-It returns a number in the range `1` to `255` (inclusive) if there is data to read in stdin, otherwise it blocks the program and wait for the input to come.
+- Input function `input()` gets a byte from the `stdin` as a number or null.
+It returns a number in the range `0` to `255` (inclusive) if there is data to read in stdin, otherwise it blocks the program and wait for the input to come.
+If it received `EOF`, it returns `null`.
 You can execute the example program with the command `echo '!@' | ./lreng scripts/read_stdin.txt`.
 It would output

     ```
     a=!